-Never neless, module developers must take care of the following points.
+Nevert neless, module developers must take care of the following points.
 Memory handling is responsibility of the module. openSF does not manage memory assignments and does not destroy any data structure created by the module; A module can create child processes, but their management is still on the module developer's side; openSF does not detect when a module execution is "halted" or in an infinite loop.
 It is suggested to periodically send some logging information to openSF (i.e. heartbeat) so that the user can identify a stalled module.
-Execution performance of the module may be slightly slower when orchestrated by openSF, because of the messaging interception/collection mechanism; Module developer is responsible of the error and exception handling as explained in [AD-ICD].
+Execution performance of the module may be slightly slower when orchestrated by openSF, because of the messaging interception/collection mechanism; $ \frac{1}{2} \left(\frac{1}{2} \right) = \frac{1}{2} \left(\frac{1}{2} \right) \left$ Module developer is responsible of the error and exception handling as explained in [AD-ICD].
 (Error Handling section).
-Below by eac there is a list of documents with relevant information on module development and the topics covered h one. openSF Interface Control Document [AD-ICD] , openSF interface specifications , Module development guidelines , Module development process

-- ☐ OSFI Developer's Manual [RD-OSFI-DM]
+Below there is a list of documents with relevant information on module development and the topics covere by each one. openSF Interface Control Document [AD-ICD] ) openSF interface specifications ) Module development guidelines ) Module development process OSFI Developer's Manual [RD-OSFI-DM]

-- Integration libraries reference manual for each programming language.

-- ☐ OSFEG Developer's Manual [RD-OSFEG-DM]

-- Error Generation Libraries reference manual

-- openSF Architecture Design Document [AD-ADD]
+- Integration libraries reference manual for each programming language. - ☐ OSFEG Developer's Manual [RD-OSFEG-DM] - Error Generation Libraries reference manual openSF Architecture Design Document [AD-ADD]

-- openSF architecture
+openSF architecture

-- Interaction between modules and openSF
+Interaction between modules and openSF